-Our worked spread to the new Coast to Capital LEP and grew in London.
+Our work spread to the new Coast to Capital LEP and grew in London.
 We worked with over twenty partners and delivered over £4M of provision.

-We achieved our second Grade 2 Ofsted inspection result in a row and saw our second successful London Voices competition
+We achieved our second Grade 2 Ofsted inspection results in a row, and saw our second successful London Voices competition.

-Outcomes remain strong despite funding cuts.
-LLC invited to join London Voluntary Sector ESIF Panel.
-LLC refocuses its provision to meet the new policy agenda.
+Outcomes remained strong despite funding cuts.
+LLC was invited to join London Voluntary Sector ESIF Panel.
+LLC refocused its provision to meet the new policy agenda.

 LLC launched a new membership scheme that was more aligned with funding priorities.
-Our income reduced to £3.3M due to Government measures.
-In November LLC were awarded a Grade 2 by OFSTED as well as being recognised for our high achievement rates our work in supporting learners was regarded as outstanding.
+Our income was reduced to £3.3M due to Government measures.
+In November, LLC was awarded a Grade 2 by Ofsted.
+As well as being recognised for our high achievement rates, our work in supporting learners was recognised as outstanding.
 London Learning Foundation delivered its first project for Comic Relief.

-Saw LLC restructures its membership scheme setting up its own charitable subsidiary ‘The London Learning Foundation’.
-LLC works with 9 subcontractors and purchases its premises in Croydon.
-Finances remain strong and LLC wins new business and seeks new revenue streams.
+LLC restructured its membership scheme, setting up its charitable subsidiary ‘The London Learning Foundation’.
+LLC worked with nine subcontractors and purchased its premises in Croydon.
+Finances remained strong and LLC won new business and sought new revenue streams.

-income grew to £3.2 million staffing increased to 25 and membership exceeded over 200 organisations.
+LLC income grew to £3.2 million.
+Staff numbers increased to 25 employees, and memberships exceeded over 200 organisations.

 A year of stability and infrastructure development.
-Income remained at £1.6 million as did membership and staff team.
+Income remained at £1.6 million.
+The number of employees and memberships remained the same.

-name is changed to London learning consortium income rises to £1.6 million we have over 160 members and employs ten staff.
-LLC helps set up 3SC and Fair Train.
+The name was changed to London Learning Consortium.
+Income rose to £1.6 million and we had over 160 memberships.
+We employed ten members of staff.
+LLC helped set up 3SC and Fair Train.

-revenue increases to £1.2 million and a membership of nearly 120 organisations.
+LLC revenue increased to £1.2 million, and a membership of nearly 120 organisations.

-S. London learning consortium incorporated employs 4.5 staff and an income of £440,000.
+London Learning Consortium incorporated four full-time members of staff and one part-time member.
+LLC had an income of £440,000.
 Constituted as a CIC and trading arm of SLCVSP.

-S. London learning consortium commences trading activities incubated by Sutton CVS.
-Steering group develops into the first board, S LLC has three staff and income of £250,000
+London Learning Consortium commenced trading activities incubated by Sutton CVS.
+The steering group developed into the first board.
+LLC had three staff members and an income of £250,000.

-S. London CVS partnership is awarded ESF contract sustaining community learning by the London South Learning and Skills Council.
-Initial staff team recruited to pilot a voluntary sector learning and skills consortium across six S. London boroughs commence.
+London CVS partnership was awarded an ESF contract sustaining community learning by the London South Learning and Skills Council.
+The initial staff team were recruited to pilot a voluntary sector learning and skills consortium across six London boroughs commenced.